 But you need to check ahead of time to make sure that cool-looking space is actually okay to park in and not privately owned.
 There isn’t always appropriate signage, and if you accidentally end up in someone’s backyard, you may be asked to move or even ticketed.
 Some great resources for finding spots include Campendium and FreeCampsites.net.

 Maintenance and Storage

-If you buy an RV of your own, you should be prepared for costs associated with maintenance — and, if you can’t park it on your own property, storage.
+If you buy an RV, you should be prepared for costs associated with maintenance — and, if you can’t park it on your own property, storage.
 In Portland, Oregon, I pay $75 a month to keep my travel trailer in an uncovered lot.
 More desirable, secure storage is almost $200.

 Then there are the maintenance costs of both the vehicular and household systems of an RV, which need regular upkeep.
 Doing it yourself may be time intensive, but even a minor trip to the repair shop can mean a major bill.

-If you’re going to buy an RV, it’s best if you already have a place in mind to keep it — and the initiative to learn some DIY mechanics.
-Fortunately for us 21st century dwellers, there’s a YouTube tutorial for almost everything imaginable, including most RV repair and maintenance basics.
+It’s best if you already have a place in mind to keep it — and the initiative to learn some DIY mechanics.
+There’s a YouTube tutorial for most RV repair and maintenance basics.